 During his presidency, he witnessed the rise of the Democratic-Republican party in opposition to the Federalists and worried that future political squabbles would undermine the concept of popular sovereignty in the United States.

 George Washington did indeed grow hemp on his farm at Mount Vernon.
 But not the kind you're thinking of.

 Throughout his lifetime, George Washington cultivated hemp at Mount Vernon for industrial uses.
 The fibers from hemp held excellent properties for the making of rope and sail canvas, thread for clothing, and for use in repairing the large seine fishing nets used in his fishing operations along the Potomac.

-Dean Norton, Director of Horticulture, debunks a common misconception when it comes to George Washington…
+Dean Norton, director of horticulture at Mount Vernon, debunks a common misconception when it comes to George Washington and hemp.

 While George Washington was fond of children, he and Martha did not have any children of their own.